tradecloud/tradecloud-docs-api-v2/checklist.md

   {% page-ref page="order/buyer/receive/delivery-schedule.md" %}
 - [ ] **Receive only _changed_ or _all_ order/shipment lines?**
   When order updates are sent from Tradecloud One to your ERP, what does your ERP require?
-  Does your ERP expect only new and updated lines, or does it always expect all lines in an order, order response or shipment message?
+  Does your ERP expect only new and updated lines, or does it always expect all lines of an order in an order/order response and all shipment lines in a shipment message?
-  - TODO: sum up which connectors send the whole order or updated.
-Reword text below
-  - **Order/response** Tradecloud sends only touched lines in an order/response message.
+**Order/response** Tradecloud sends only touched lines in an order/response message.
 It is no problem when your ERP needs all order/response lines, you may fetch the complete order, see:
 {% page-ref page="api/webhook-vs-polling.md#using-get" %}
-  - **Shipment**: Tradecloud sends always all lines in a shipment message.
+**Shipment**: Tradecloud sends always all lines in a shipment message.
 It is no problem if you only need touched shipment lines, you may filter out lines based on the 'lastUpdatedAt' field, see:
 {% page-ref page="shipment/buyer/receive/README.md#shipment-line-meta-information" %}

 ## Checklist API Integration Design

 {% hint style="info" %}
-This part of the checklist is not applicable if you use one of the [Tradecloud One Connectors](#connector-or-api-integration)
+This part of the checklist is not applicable if you use a [Tradecloud One Connectors](#connector-or-api-integration)
 {% endhint %}

 When starting to build and integration with the Tradecloud One API, make sure to check the following: